ForgetMe17/vr-dash-tile-player/README.md

 1. dash.js - For adaptive bitrate streaming via DASH.
 2. three.js - For 3D rendering, with CSS3DRenderer.js so far (WebXR not supported).
 3. aframe - For 3D rendering (WebXR supported for any videos based on VP9).
+4. angular.js - For data virtualization and code optimization.
-4. sensitive segmentation suites - For video's content analystics.
+5. sensitive segmentation suites - For video's content analystics.

 ### ABR Algorithms we use

 1. FOVRule - Choose the bitrates for each tile according to FOV.
 2. HighestBitrateRule - Always choose the highest bitrate for each tile.
 3. FOVContentRule - Choose the bitrates for each tile according to FOV and contents.
-4. ThroughputRule - Choose the bitrates by observing each tile's throughput history independently (by dash.js).
+4. DefaultRule - Using default ABR rules by dash.js (observing each tile's stats independently).

 Default: Using FOVRule as default.
 If need please change the config in HTML page.